gglerum/php-lessen/00 - Extra/02 - GRASP/README.md

 ]);
 ```

-The controller is creating `GivenAnswer` and `File` objects, but it doesn't have the proper aggregation or composition relationship with these entities.
+The controller is creating `GivenAnswer` and `File` objects, but it doesn't really have a meaningful relationship with these entities - it's just doing it because the code has to live somewhere.

-**Proper Application in Better Example**
+**How the better example fixes this**
-The [`AnswerService`](../example/better/app/Services/AnswerService.php) creates and manages related objects since it orchestrates the answer process:
+The [`AnswerService`](../example/better/app/Services/AnswerService.php) creates and manages related objects since it actually orchestrates the answer process:

 ```php
 public function answerQuestion(Question $question, array $data): void